Wisconsin OWI/DUI defense

 CPS and family court consequences

-An OWI arrest with a minor passenger almost always triggers a referral to Child Protective Services.
+An OWI arrest with a minor passenger often triggers a referral to Child Protective Services.
 This runs parallel to the criminal case and can result in:

 The criminal defense and the CPS response must be coordinated.
 Statements made to CPS workers can be used in the criminal case.
 We advise clients on both fronts simultaneously.